Collision involving a moving vehicle

 Be sure to write down the following information about the other driver:

-You should also write down a description of the facts and get all drivers involved to sign.
+You should also write down a description of the facts.
 Then send this information to your insurer.

 Where to get a joint report form?